WoolyBeard/misty-vale-project/Adventures/A Pastoral Town/a-pastoral-town.md

 The village baker.

 Warm hearted and blissfully unaware that two men intend to kill one another over her.
-Her own sweetheart left the village months ago, and she faithfully reads his letters.
+Her own sweetheart, Eli and she faithfully reads his letters.

 **Current Situation:** Rose refuses to leave the bakery until enough cornbread has been baked for tomorrow's Harvest Festival but she cannot begin until Eli's cornmeal arrives after being ground at the mill.